alexbradd/uni-notes/bioinfo/notes.md

 genome.

 Why not use de novo assembly?
 De novo assembly algorithms are  demanding and error-prone.
 We would like to leverage our knowledge of the human genome.

 One approach is using local-sequence alignment.
-We would have $\matchcal{O}(LG)$ complexity where $L$ is the read length and $G$ the number of bases.
+We would have $\mathcal{O}(LG)$ complexity where $L$ is the read length and $G$ the number of bases.
 The problem is that we'd need to do this for each read, that requires a huge matrix due to the size of the human genome, Plus for NGS this means hundreds of millions of